soft-eng-practicum/AnalySim/README.md

 #### SQL database

 If you don't have a SQL database yet, download and install [PostgreSQL](https://www.postgresql.org/download/).
 See the example for [installing on Ubuntu 22.04](https://linuxhint.com/install-and-setup-postgresql-database-ubuntu-22-04/).
 Create a user account ([tutorial](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)) and replace the `XXX` values in the `DBConnectionString` above with the correct ones.
-Once you entered the correct details, you must be able to initialize and populate the database by using the Entity Framework migration with the command:
+Once you entered the correct details, you must be able to initialize and populate the database by using the Entity Framework migration tool by rinning the following command in the `src/Analysim.Web` folder:

 ```
 dotnet ef database update